 In late 2022 and early 2023, an unusually large number of shoppers reported that they were deactivated for unauthorized purchases with the Instacart payment card.

 The main claim from Instacart was that the final payment didn’t match the expected payment.
-That could mean certain replacements were too expensive or that shoppers added items to the order without the correct authorization.
+That could mean certain replacements were too expensive or that shoppers added items to the order without authorization.

 In most cases, the batch had occurred several months before, making it hard to remember details.
 Some shoppers keep photos and receipts, but not for months.